sam-k0/ExamGen/README.md

 # ExamGen

-Generates exam questions from provided PDF documents containing notes, summaries, and other educational materials.
+Generates exam training questions from provided PDF documents containing notes, summaries, and other educational materials.

 ## Settings
 - SHOW_QUESTIONS: If set to `True`, the generated questions will be printed to the console.
-- LANGUAGE: The language in which the questions should be generated (e.g., "English", "Korean").
-- QUESTION_TYPES: Types of questions to generate (e.g., "multiple choice", "short answer").
-- NUM_QUESTIONS: The number of questions to generate.
-- OUTPUT_PDF: The file path where the generated PDF will be saved.
 - FONTPATH: (optional) Override font for special characters.
 Leave to `""` if not needed.

 ## Setup